The Toyota Highlander Lasts a Long Time But the Toyota Highlander Hybrid Lasts Even Longer

 What’s the difference between the Toyota Highlander and the Highlander Hybrid?

-There are a couple of major differences between the Toyota Highlander and the Toyota Highlander Hybrid.
+Two significant differences exist between the Toyota Highlander and the Toyota Highlander Hybrid.
 But, all in all, it comes down to a difference in what’s under the hood.
-While the gas-powered Highlander comes equipped with a 295-hp 3.5-liter V6 engine, the hybrid model comes powered by a 243-hp 2.5-liter engine that’s been paired with an electric motor.
+While the gas-powered Highlander is equipped with a 295-hp 3.5-liter V6 engine, the hybrid model is powered by a 243-hp 2.5-liter engine paired with an electric motor.

-Because the Highlander Hybrid is, well, a hybrid, you can also expect it to be more fuel-efficient than the Highlander.
-Unlike its gas-powered counterpart, the Highlander Hybrid is able to deliver an EPA-estimated 36 mpg in the city and 35-mpg on the highway.
-The Highlander, on the other hand, is only able to manage an EPA-estimated 20 mpg in the city and 28 mpg on the highway.
+Because the Highlander Hybrid is a hybrid, you can also expect it to be more fuel-efficient than the Highlander.
+Unlike its gas-powered counterpart, the Highlander Hybrid can deliver an EPA-estimated 36 mpg in the city and 35 mpg on the highway.
+On the other hand, the Highlander can only manage an EPA-estimated 20 mpg in the city and 28 mpg on the road.

 Here’s how many miles you can expect the Toyota Highlander to last

-Now, you may be wondering, is there a difference between how many miles each of these SUVs will last?
+Now, you may wonder, is there a difference between how many miles each SUV will last?
 As it turns out, there is a difference.
-A pretty big one, in fact.
+It’s a pretty big one.
 But first, let’s dive into how many miles you can expect the Toyota Highlander to last.

 Prepare to be impressed by how many miles the Highlander Hybrid lasts

-But you know which vehicle did rank among the longest-lasting vehicles on the list?
+Do you know which vehicle ranked among the longest-lasting cars on the list?
 The Toyota Highlander Hybrid.
-In fact, according to iSee Cars, the Highlander Hybrid is the longest-lasting hybrid SUV. iSee Cars reports that an impressive 4.2% of Toyota Highlander Hybrid models will make it to 200,000-miles, which is just over twice the average for a similar vehicle.
+In fact, according to iSee Cars, the Highlander Hybrid is the longest-lasting hybrid SUV. iSee Cars reports that an impressive 4.2% of Toyota Highlander Hybrid models will make it to 200,000 miles, just over twice the average for a similar vehicle.

 Is the Highlander better than its hybrid counterpart?

-But does that make the Toyota Highlander Hybrid a better SUV than the Toyota Highlander?
+But does that make the Highlander Hybrid a better SUV than the Toyota Highlander?
 Not necessarily.
-If you’re looking for plenty of power under the hood, the gas-powered Highlander is likely the better choice for you.
+If you’re looking for plenty of power under the hood, the gas-powered Highlander is likely the better choice.
 The Highlander is also significantly cheaper than its hybrid counterpart.
 But if you’re in the market for a long-lasting hybrid SUV?
 Then you really can’t go wrong with the Highlander Hybrid.

-Before making your final decision, it would be smart to take these two SUVs out for a test drive.
-While the differences between them really come down to what’s under the hood, buying a new SUV is a pretty pricey endeavor.
+Before making your final decision, taking these two SUVs out for a test drive would be brilliant.
+While their differences come down to what’s under the hood, buying a new SUV is pretty pricey.